AndreMikulec/base/readme.md

 ### EOPTS is explicity chosen

-Because, of the various custom march/mtune runs of these AppVeyor builds and the changing of march/mtune
+Because, of the various custom march/mtune runs of these AppVeyor build-jobs and the changing of march/mtune

 In the